Retail Risk Assessment & Management Guide

 Usually, deliveries are completed round the back of the store where it’s quieter and away from other people.
 This presents a risk if the delivery were to be targeted by criminals because the staff would be isolated and it would be difficult to call for help.

 Delivery drivers also have a higher risk of experiencing a manual handling injury.
-Employers should ensure that delivery drivers have completed manual handling training and have all the necessary equipment, such as a trolley, and have been trained how to use it.
+Employers should ensure that delivery drivers have completed manual handling training and have all the necessary equipment, such as a trolley, and have been trained on how to use it.

 Despite this, statistically, driving is the most dangerous work activity that people can undertake.
 For more information on occupational road risk: